samsquire/ideas4/README.md

 }
 ```

 While I'm reading files, I should be doing expensive calculations with each line.
+Buffers could be intelligently scaled between parts, a bit like TCP window sizes.

 # 166. Buyer signal - Commit to buy